myfarms/ngHandsontable/README.md

 ## Demo

-See the demo at http://handsontable.github.io/ngHandsontable
+See a demo of the original at http://handsontable.github.io/ngHandsontable

 ## Usage